-Christianity is currently the most dominant religion in Australia, introduced by British settlers at.
-While there has always been a degree of religious diversity in Australia, it was not until the abolition of the in the 1970s that non-Christian communities were able to significantly establish themselves and grow in numbers.
+Christianity is currently the most dominant religion in Australia, introduced by British settlers at .
+There has always been a degree of religious diversity in Australia.
+However, it was not until the abolition of the (in the 1970s) that non-European communities were able to significantly establish themselves and grow in numbers.
+Since then, the country has seen growing diversity of non-Christian religions as well.

-Australians tend to avoid overt displays of religiosity.
+On a general cultural level, Australians tend to avoid overt displays of religiosity.
 There is not a common public religious rhetoric (such as ‘God bless America’ or ‘God save the Queen’) that correlates Australian national identity with Christianity.
 Indeed, it is more common for people to avoid explicitly stating their religious beliefs in the workplace to maintain a distinction between their private and public life.
 Conversations about religion are usually welcome in private settings and among familiar people.
-However, public promotion or defensiveness of one’s religious views (including) is typically unappreciated.
+However, public promotion or defensiveness of one’s religious views (including ) is typically unappreciated.

 Aboriginal and Torres Strait Islander Worldviews